dorsh97/World-of-Games/README.md

 ```bash
 python main_score.py
 ```
-The application will start on http://localhost:5000
+* The application will be available on http://localhost:5000

 ### Starting Over
 In order to start over, you need to clear the contents of Scores.txt